AdobeDocs/campaign-standard.en/help/integrating/using/adding-target-dynamic-content.md

 1. If you use Enterprise permissions in your settings in Adobe Target, add the corresponding property in this field.
 Learn more about Target Enterprise permissions in [this page](https://experienceleague.adobe.com/docs/target/using/administer/manage-users/enterprise/properties-overview.html).
 This field is optional and not required if you don't use Enterprise permissions in Target.
 1. In **[!UICONTROL Additional decision parameters]**, specify the mapping between the fields defined in the Adobe Target segments and the Adobe Campaign fields.

    The Adobe Campaign fields used must have been specified in the rawbox.
-Here, we will define different experiences depending of the recipient's gender.
+In this example, define different experiences depending of the recipient's gender.

    ![](assets/tar_additional_decisionning_parameters.png)